kmayo-ss/twitter-stripe/README.md

  1. Download the module form GitHub (Composer support to be added)
  2. Extract the file (if you are on windows try 7-zip for extracting tar.gz files
- 3. Make sure the folder after being extracted is named 'sstwitter'
+ 3. Make sure the folder after being extracted is named 'twitter-stripe'
  4. Place this directory in your sites root directory.
 This is the one with framework and cms in it.
  5. Run in your browser - `/dev/build` to rebuild the database.